royalcala/web-components/README.md

 5. **Standards-based**: Web Components are based on web standards, such as Custom Elements, Shadow DOM, and HTML Templates.
 This ensures that your components are future-proof and compatible with evolving web technologies.

+# Comparision with other tools

+## React
+React uses a virtual DOM to improve performance.
+When the state of an object changes, React first updates the virtual DOM, which is much faster than updating the real DOM.
+Then it compares the virtual DOM with a virtual copy of the former DOM (a process known as "diffing") and updates the real DOM only where there were changes.
+This process is called reconciliation.

+## Web Compnents
+Web Components (which include Custom Elements and Shadow DOM) interact directly with the real DOM.
+They don't use a virtual DOM or a diffing algorithm.
+Instead, they encapsulate functionality into custom HTML elements that can have their own encapsulated HTML, CSS, and JavaScript.
+This can make them more straightforward to use and understand, but potentially less efficient for large-scale updates.
+However, they are native to the browser and don't require any additional libraries to use, making them more lightweight.

 ## Usage
 The project has 2 pages, index.html only show and hide the content base on the link selected, and page2 delete the contect and recreate it base on the link selected.